 Our office is committed in providing the citizens and property taxpayers of San Benito County a timely, accurate and fair assessment roll.
 We are proud of the high level of public service offered to all those inquiring about the assessment of property whether by phone, office visit, email or direct contact with our appraisal staff out in the field.
-As part of this service we provide this Annual Report to keep you informed of the assessment activity in San Benito County.
+As part of this service, we provide this Annual Report to keep you informed of the assessment picture and activity in San Benito County.
+The Assessor's Annual Report contains detailed statistics, summary charts, graphs and assessment information about the 2012 assessment roll as of the lien (valuation) date January 1, 2012 for San Benito County.

 This has been another challenging year in property assessment for the County and the State.
-We experienced a reduction of over \$139 million in net assessed value for the 2011-2012 assessment roll over the previous year, due to declining property values.
+We experienced a reduction of over \$95 million in net assessed value for the 2012-2013 assessment roll over the previous year, due to declining property values.
 All sectors of property types, residential, commercial, industrial and agricultural experienced an overall decrease this year.
-However, industrial properties suffered the largest decrease this year at 17.9%.
-The net assessment roll, excluding utilities declined by 2.5 percent from the prior year.
-Our total assessed value was just over \$5.8 billion (including utilities) for the 2011-2012 tax year.
+However, industrial properties suffered the largest decrease this year at -6.7%.
+The net assessment roll, excluding utilities, declined by 1.7 percent from the prior year.
+Our total assessed value was just over \$5.7 billion (including utilities) for the 2012-2013 tax year.

 Due to the continued decline in the real estate market, the Assessor's Office focused efforts on Proposition 8 (decline in property values) and proactively reviewed property assessments.
-This resulted in reduced assessments and taxes for more than 6600 properties at the close of the tax roll.
-Our staff will continue to monitor all relevant market data during the 2011 calendar year to determine if further value adjustments are warranted for the 2012-2013 assessment year.
-Proposition 13 requires that assessed values of properties be adjusted annually and limits the annual increase in assessed value to no more than 2 percent, or the California Consumer Price Index (CCPI), whichever is lower.
-For the 2011-2012 tax year the CCPI of 0.753% was established.
-This is the seventh year since the passage of Proposition 13 that the CCPI has been less than 2%.
+This resulted in reduced assessments and taxes for more than 7,200 properties (which represents over 37% of the County's secured parcels) at the close of the tax roll.
+Our staff will continue to monitor all relevant market data during the 2012 calendar year to determine if further value adjustments are warranted for the 2013-2014 assessment year.
+Proposition 8 permits the County Assessor to review properties to determine if current market value as of January 1st each year had decreased below the assessed value which is the factored base year value established by Proposition 13.
+It is important to remember that Proposition 8 value reductions are temporary.
+Once a property receives a Proposition 8 reduction, its value must be reviewed each year to determine the January 1st market value compared to the Proposition 13 value (assessed value).
+The lower of these two values is the value used for property tax purposes.

-Our office has been increasingly more involved in the Countywide GIS System and we have continued to update the Assessor's website to include more forms and information for the taxpayers.
-This year we moved all our assessment 'Value Notices' to the Assessor's website and our office is currently in the process of developing an on-line Business Personal Property Tax filing system; which we plan to have in place prior to the January 1, 2012 filing date.
+Our office continues to be involved in the Countywide GIS System and we continue to update the Assessor's website to include more forms and information for the taxpayers.
+This year all our assessment 'Value Notices' are posted to the Assessor's website and our office has developed an on-line Business Personal Property Tax filing system.
 These accomplishments will assist us in better serving the public.